Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Application: Tax Competition between US States

-Columns 5 to 7 then sequentially add in several sets of controls.
-For labor mobility, we use net state-to-state migration data to control for the net migration flow of individuals from state $i$ to state $i$ (defined as the flow from $i$ to $j$ minus the flow from $j$ to $i$). \footnote{ We also experimented with alternative measures of labor migration, and results were qualitatively the same.
+Columns 3-5 then sequentially add in several sets of controls.
+For labor mobility, we use net state-to-state migration data to control for the net migration flow of individuals from state $i$ to state $i$ (defined as the flow from $i$ to $j$ minus the flow from $j$ to $i$). \footnote{ We also experimented with alternative measures of labor migration, and the results were qualitatively the same.
 State-to-state migration data are based on year-to-year address changes reported on individual income tax returns filed with the IRS.
-The data cover filing years 1991 through 2015, and include the number of returns filed, which approximates the number of households that migrated, the number of personal exemptions claimed, which approximates the number of individuals who migrated.
+The data cover filing years 1991 through 2015 and include the number of returns filed, which approximates the number of households that migrated, and the number of personal exemptions claimed, which approximates the number of individuals who migrated.
 The data are available at https://www.irs.gov/statistics/soi-tax-stats-migration-data (accessed September 2017).} We then add a political homophily variable between states.
 For any given year, this is set to one if a pair of states have governors of the same political party.
-As this is time averaged over our sample, this element captures the share of the sample period in which the states have governors of the same party.
+As this is time-averaged over our sample, this element captures the share of the sample in which the states have governors of the same party.
 Lastly, we include whether state $j$ is considered a tax haven (and so might have disproportionate influence on other states).
-Based on \citet{Findleyetal2012}, the following states are coded as tax havens: Nevada, Delaware, Montana, South Dakota, Wyoming and New York.
-This corroborates earlier evidence in Figure 3B , where Delaware, Wyoming and Nevada were among the states with the highest out-degree.
+Based on \citet{Findleyetal2012}, the following states are coded as tax havens: Nevada, Delaware, Montana, South Dakota, Wyoming, and New York.